Natural Language Processing (NLP)

 What NLP Covers

 NLP includes many kinds of tasks.
-Some are analytical, such as sentiment analysis, document classification, entity extraction, and search.
+Some are analytical, such as sentiment analysis, aspect-based sentiment analysis, document classification, entity extraction, and search.
 Others are generative, such as summarization, question answering, translation, and dialogue.
 Modern NLP also overlaps heavily with speech systems and multimodal interfaces that combine text with images or audio.

 The field has evolved from rule-based and statistical methods into systems built on deep learning and Transformers.
 Today's large language models are a major part of NLP, but they are not the whole field.
 NLP also includes many smaller, targeted language systems.